wandouuu/arduinoalvik/CE_W2025/CE_Brendan_Leung_2337093.md

 ### Acknowledgements
 <p>I would like to thank my teammate, Semih Eski, who took time and effort to dedicate on working on our project.
-I would also like to thank Professor Joel Trudeau for the opportunity he gave me to learn how to develop a project from scratch.</p>
+I would also like to thank Professor Joel Trudeau and his paracurricular organization, SPACE, for the opportunity he gave me to learn how to develop a project from scratch.</p>